 I have written chapters in:

-Oxford Handbook of Expedition and Wilderness Medicine (published jointly through the Royal Geographical Society) pages 62-67 & 410-13; republished 2015 with updates.
+Oxford Handbook of Expedition and Wilderness Medicine (published jointly through OUP and the Royal Geographical Society) pages 62-67 & 410-13; republished 2015 and again in 2018 with updates.

 Health Information for Overseas Travel: guidelines for illness prevention in travellers from the UK – the new version of the ‘yellow book’ from the Department of Health / NaTHNaC and aimed at health professionals was published in 2010 and the text will become available on the web.